Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Analysis of Capacity Expansion Planning Problem

-The proof of Proposition \ref{costSensitiveProposition} is immediate by following the definition of $\bar{a}^- (t)$.
-This proposition shows that if the maximum cost value is in the root node of the scenario tree, then the value of the adaptive approach is not affected by the revision decision.
-Otherwise, the revision point needs to be selected as early as possible before observing the highest cost value of the scenario tree.

-\subsubsection{VATS for the Capacity Expansion Planning Problem}
+\subsubsection{VATS for the capacity expansion planning problem}

 In this section, we extend our results on the single-resource subproblem \eqref{eq:CapacityExpansionAdaptiveReformulation} to the capacity expansion planning problem \eqref{eq:CapacityExpansionMultiStage} under a given revision decision for each resource.
-We derive analytical bounds on the objective of the adaptive two-stage approach in comparison to two-stage and multi-stage stochastic models.
+We derive analytical bounds on the objective of the adaptive two-stage approach in comparison to {the} two-stage and multi-stage stochastic models by leveraging Theorem \ref{VatsBoundsTheorem}.
 To derive the desired bounds, we utilize the linear programming relaxations of the capacity expansion planning problem.
+We refer to the optimum objective function value of the mixed-integer problem \eqref{eq:CapacityExpansionMultiStage} under the multi-stage, adaptive two-stage with revision decisions at $t^*$, and two-stage models as $V^{MS}$, $V^{ATS}(t^*)$, and $V^{TS}$, respectively.
+In the remainder of this analysis, once $\delta_n$ value is presented, $\hat \delta_n$ value can be computed for the given condensed tree as discussed in the reformulation from \eqref{eq:CapacityExpansionAdaptiveReformulation} to \eqref{eq:CapacityExpansionAdaptiveReformulationCondensed}.

 \begin{prop} Let $\{y_n^{TLP}\}_{n \in {\mathcal{T}}}$ be the optimal capacity allocation decisions to the linear programming relaxation of the two-stage version of the stochastic capacity expansion planning problem~\eqref{eq:CapacityExpansionMultiStage}.
 Then,